IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 [Snowflake](https://www.snowflake.com/) is a cloud data warehousing solution, where you as a partner can store your data and integrate with the UID2 framework.
 Using Snowflake, UID2 enables you to securely share authorized consumer identifier data without exposing sensitive [directly identifying information (DII)](../ref-info/glossary-uid.md#gl-dii).
 Even though you have the option to query the Operator Web Services directly for the consumer identifier data, the Snowflake UID2 integration offers a more seamless experience.

-For overview information on the Snowflake site, see:
+The following listings for UID2 are available on the Snowflake marketplace:
 - For advertisers: [Unified ID 2.0: Advertiser Identity Solution](https://app.snowflake.com/marketplace/listing/GZT0ZRYXTMV/unified-id-2-0-unified-id-2-0-advertiser-identity-solution?originTab=provider&providerName=Unified+ID+2.0)
 - For data providers: [Unified ID 2.0: Data Provider Identity Solution](https://app.snowflake.com/marketplace/listing/GZT0ZRYXTN0/unified-id-2-0-unified-id-2-0-data-provider-identity-solution?originTab=provider&providerName=Unified+ID+2.0)